ckramer10/MBEDNest/README.md

 # MBEDNest
-A state machine written in C++ simulating the functionality of a Nest Thermometer on an ARM MBED Compiler
+A state machine written in C++ simulating the functionality of a Nest Thermometer on an ARM MBED Microcontroller

 Project for ECE 2036 - Engineering Software Design